Code-Institute-Submissions/patrickpulfer-code_institute_Interactive_Frontend_Development_Milestone_Project_May/documentation/development.md

 ### Manual Testing

-Users were asked to perform tests with the following setup:
+Users mentioned in User Stories section were asked to perform tests with the following setup:

 - Mobile Phone (Preferentially Android or iPhone)
 - Native Browsers (Chrome on Android and Safari on iPhone)